-A topic such as this may seem like a no-brainer.
-But based on my experience, more people than I care to mention have apparently forgotten the personal appearance and general dress codes that are innate to most of us.
+This may seem like a no-brainer but based on my experience, it might be a good idea for me to recommend what you should wear to the gym.
+More people than I care to mention have apparently forgotten the personal appearance and general dress codes that are innate to most of us.

 However, like I already mentioned, it seems further explanation is warranted.

 If you are a woman who wears tank tops, please wear a sports bra.